myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🌮 @shinyakato.dev 2024-02-17T16:04:10.029Z
+>
+> This is a helpful warning when you've given up on creating a UI for mobile

+---

 > Shinya Kato 🌮 @shinyakato.dev 2024-02-17T15:40:26.551Z
 >
 > I created gemini_cli to experience #Gemini